Rob Brantly: Cleveland Indians

 On July 21, 2018, Brantly signed a minor league contract with the Cleveland Indians organization.
-Brantly finished the year with the Triple-A Columbus Clippers, going 7-for-41 (.171) in 16 games.
+Brantly finished the year with the Triple-A Columbus Clippers, batting 7-for-41 (.171) in 16 games.
 On November 2, he elected free agency.

 Philadelphia Phillies

 On December 18, 2018, Brantly signed a minor league contract with the Philadelphia Phillies organization.
 He was assigned to the Triple-A Lehigh Valley IronPigs to begin the 2019 season.
-On July 12, 2019, Brantly was selected to the active roster.
-Brantly logged 1 at-bat with the Phillies, a strikeout, and was designated for assignment the following day on July 13.
+On July 12, Brantly was selected to the active roster.
+Brantly had 1 at-bat with the Phillies, a strikeout, and was designated for assignment the following day.
 In 82 games with Lehigh Valley, he batted .314/.404/.462 with 6 home runs and 28 RBI in 236 at-bats.
 He elected free agency on September 30.

 San Francisco Giants

 On January 18, 2020, Brantly signed a minor league contract with the San Francisco Giants organization.
 Brantly made the Opening Day roster in the COVID-19-shortened 2020 season, and was selected to the active roster on July 23.
 Brantly went 0-for-3 in one game with San Francisco before being designated for assignment on July 28.